Prrasad91/pythonwarehosue/README.md

 # pythonwarehosue
-this repo will have python solution for different problem of hackrank
+this repo will have python solution for different problem and concepts to solve